 Cyclone separators are an absolute necessity in your dust collection setup.

-The cyclone inlet sends woodchips in a spiral path downward along the inside walls of the cyclone into a collection bin below.
-The outlet port protrudes down into the cyclone allowing air to vent up through the center of the cyclone and out the top.
+The cyclone inlet directs woodchips in a spiral motion downwards along the inner walls of the cyclone towards a collection container beneath.
+The outlet port extends downwards into the cyclone, enabling air to escape upwards through the cyclone's center and out from the top.

-This will prevent your air filter from getting clogged.
-Since the wood chippings fall into the bin, the air that vents out is mostly clean.
-The debris smaller than what you can see escape to the filter.
+By doing this, you can avoid clogging your air filter.
+As the wood chippings go into the bin, the air that is released is largely clean.
+Any debris smaller than what is visible will be caught by the filter.

 I've been using this setup for well over a year and have yet needed to replace the filter.